harness/developer-hub/release-notes/service-reliability-management.md

   This issue is resolved by limiting selections to a maximum of 10 values for **Services** and **Environment** filters.

-- An alignment issue in the **Change Event** card has been resolved in this release to ensure a consistent display of information.
+- An alignment issue with the **Change Event** card has been fixed to ensure consistent information display.
 (SRM-15793)

 - The Service Level Indicator (SLI) iterator was retrying to create SLI tasks that already existed in the system.
 (SRM15870)